 IDA is intended to assist eligible employees in developing their full professional potential and in preparing for advancement.
 IDA funding may be provided for enhancing teaching, research capabilities, and improving professional knowledge and skills.
 All expenses must be incurred during the period July 2, 2014 through July 1, 2015.
 The maximum award under this program is $1,000.00.
 Note that only one application encompassing one activity per applicant is permitted.

 You may download the application and budget summary at http://www.nysuup.lmc.ny.gov/resources/howtoapply.html.
 Application forms are also available in the Research and Sponsored Programs Office and in the UUP Chapter Office.
-The dead line for applications will be announced in the Spring 2015 and will be submitted to:
+Completed applications with required attachments will be accepted until 4:00 p.m. on Monday, February 2, 2015.
+Completed applications should be submitted to:

 UUP Chapter Office